mikebell/mikebell.io/content/cv.md

 * Ansible
 * Concourse

-Cyber Essentials Plus - I have run the company through the CE and CE+ audits and ensure that we're compliant with the standards.
+Cyber Essentials Plus - I have run the company through the CE and CE+ audits to ensure that we're compliant with their standards.
 As part of this I've also started our investigation into ISO 27001.

 MOJ Judicial Appointments Commission - Responsible for development and support of the JAC application system.